potamitis123/Chicago-Mosquito-Database/README.md

 parse_Chicago_WNV.py: The refactored Cardal approach refactored for Python 3.7 and leederboard fitting practices removed

-Our contribution
+Our contribution:

-bivariate.py: Fit a bivariate Normal on log(NumMosquitos+1) and WnvPresent Dates and derive the probability of an infected batch
+1. bivariate.py: Fit a bivariate Normal on log(NumMosquitos+1) and WnvPresent Dates and derive the probability of an infected batch

-bivariate_with_trap_bias.py: Fit a bivariate Normal and also apply a statistical significance test on traps that leads to a weight applied to the prediction prob.
+2. bivariate_with_trap_bias.py: Fit a bivariate Normal and also apply a statistical significance test on traps that leads to a weight applied to the prediction prob.

-Tree_based_Chicago_WNV.py: Apply tree-based algorithms on the dataset
+3. Tree_based_Chicago_WNV.py: Apply tree-based algorithms on the dataset